hasadna/open-bus/ROADMAP.md

 -   Country-wide continuous archiving of all buses.
 -   Efficient query API
 ### GTFS Archive
+-   Downloader that catches all MOT FTP file updates and archives them to S3
 -   Incremental Database Archive
 ### Real Delay
 -   **Meta-QoS** - How good / bad is our SIRI data?
 Missing data, wrong data